SimVascular/svFSI-Tests/04-fluid/01-pipe3D_RCR/README.md

 # **Problem Description**

 Solve fluid flow in a cylindrical tube with resistance or RCR boundary conditions at the outlet and unsteady flow at inlet.
+To read more on both boundary conditions, please refer to [SimVascular website](https://simvascular.github.io/docsFlowSolver.html#bcphysics).

 The input file `svFSI.inp` follows the master input file [`svFSI_master.inp`](./svFSI_master.inp) as a template.
 Some specific input options are discussed below: